Bill Text: MI SB0881 | 2023-2024 | 102nd Legislature | Chaptered

 (7) The department of health and human services may combine the report required under subsection (6) with the report required under section 3 of the Michigan energy assistance act, 2012 PA 615, MCL 400.1233.

-(8) (6) Subject to the limitations imposed in this subsection, the public service commission may, after an opportunity to comment, annually approve a low-income energy assistance funding factor no later than July 31 May 1 of each year for the subsequent fiscal year.
-The low-income energy assistance funding factor shall must be the same across all customer classes and shall must not exceed $1.00.
-The amount used by the public service commission to calculate a low-income energy assistance funding factor during each fiscal year shall not exceed $50,000,000.00 minus both the amount appropriated from the general fund in that fiscal year for home energy assistance and the amount remaining in the fund from the prior fiscal year.
+(8) Subject to the limitations imposed in this subsection, the commission may, after an opportunity to comment, annually approve a low-income energy assistance funding factor no later than May 1 of each year for the subsequent fiscal year.
+The low-income energy assistance funding factor must be the same across all customer classes and must not exceed $1.00.
 If the remaining balance reported under subsection (2) is greater than 10% of the funds collected by the low-income energy assistance funding factor in the fiscal year for which the remaining balance was reported, the commission shall set the low-income energy assistance funding factor at a rate at which the total funds collected would not exceed the total amount of funds collected by the low-income energy assistance funding factor minus the remaining balance reported under subsection (2).
 An electric utility, municipally owned electric utility, or cooperative electric utility that collects money under this subsection shall remit that money to the state treasurer for deposit in the fund on a monthly basis no later than 30 days after the last day in each calendar month.
-The electric utility, municipally owned electric utility, or cooperative electric utility shall list the low-income energy assistance funding factor as a separate line item on each customer's bill.
+The electric utility, municipally owned electric utility, or cooperative electric utility shall list the low-income energy assistance funding factor as a separate line item on each customer’s bill.

-(9) (7) An electric utility, municipally owned electric utility, or cooperative electric utility may elect to not collect opt out of a low-income energy assistance funding factor under this section by annually filing a notice with the public service commission by July 1.
-April 1.
-Notwithstanding any other provision of this act, an electric utility, municipally owned electric utility, or cooperative electric utility that elects to not collect opt out of a low-income energy assistance funding factor under this section shall not shut off service to any residential customer from November 1 to April 15 for nonpayment of a delinquent account.
+(9) An electric utility, municipally owned electric utility, or cooperative electric utility may elect to opt out of a low-income energy assistance funding factor under this section by annually filing a notice with the commission by April 1.
+Notwithstanding any other provision of this act, an electric utility, municipally owned electric utility, or cooperative electric utility that elects to opt out of a low-income energy assistance funding factor under this section shall not shut off service to any residential customer from November 1 to April 15 for nonpayment of a delinquent account.

-(10) (8) An electric utility, municipally owned electric utility, or cooperative electric utility that does not opt out under subsection (7), (9), or an association representing a municipally owned electric utility or cooperative electric utility that does not opt out under subsection (7), (9), shall annually provide to the public service commission by July 1 April 1 the number of retail billing meters it serves in this state that are subject to the low-income energy assistance funding factor.
-The utility shall provide the number of retail billing meters to the commission as both a total of retail billing meters in the utility's service territory and a total of billing meters by county.
+(10) An electric utility, municipally owned electric utility, or cooperative electric utility that does not opt out under subsection (9), or an association representing a municipally owned electric utility or cooperative electric utility that does not opt out under subsection (9), shall annually provide to the commission by April 1 the number of retail billing meters it serves in this state that are subject to the low-income energy assistance funding factor.
+The utility shall provide the number of retail billing meters to the commission as both a total of retail billing meters in the utility’s service territory and a total of billing meters by county.

-(11) (9) Nothing in this This act gives does not give the public service commission the power to regulate a municipally owned electric utility.
+(11) This act does not give the commission the power to regulate a municipally owned electric utility.

 (a) “Fund” means the low-income energy assistance fund created in subsection (1).